War between Cao Cao and Zhang Xiu: Battle of Wancheng

-Sometime between 5 February and 6 March 197, (Note: The Sanguozhi recorded that the Battle of Wancheng took place in the 1st month of the 2nd year of the Jian'an era in Emperor Xian's reign.
+Sometime between 5 February and 6 March 197, (Note: Cao Cao biography in Sanguozhi recorded that the Battle of Wancheng took place in the 1st month of the 2nd year of the Jian'an era in Emperor Xian's reign.
 This month corresponds to 5 February to 6 March 197 in the Gregorian calendar.)
 Cao Cao led his forces to attack Zhang Xiu.
 When his forces reached the Yu River (淯水; now known as the Bai River 白河; flowing through parts of present-day Henan and Hubei), Zhang Xiu surrendered without putting up a fight.
 Cao Cao was so pleased that he threw a banquet for Zhang Xiu and his followers.
 During the banquet, Dian Wei, a military officer under Cao Cao, stood guard beside his lord and held a giant battle axe whose blade was one chi long.
 Zhang Xiu and his followers did not dare to look up when they toasted to Cao Cao.

 Cao Cao stayed in Wancheng for more than 10 days after receiving Zhang Xiu's surrender.
 During this time, he became attracted to Zhang Ji's widow (Note: Zhang Ji's widow is called "Lady Zou" (鄒氏) in the 14th-century historical novel Romance of the Three Kingdoms.) and took her as his concubine.
 Zhang Xiu, feeling outraged and humiliated, plotted revenge against Cao Cao.
 Cao Cao heard about Zhang Xiu's unhappiness and he planned to have Zhang Xiu assassinated.